Wilder Flowers:

 I started my flower farm!

 I had never been brave enough to actually start my own plant business.
 I couldn’t think of an idea that really clicked with me, until the winter of 2021.
 I had always entertained thoughts of having an herb farm, or maybe a farm with veggies and animals, or something.
 We did have animals (and still do), some chickens and pigs and cows (and other animals over the years), and we have had a big vegetable garden in the past.
 I had sold a few vegetable starts from my driveway a couple of times, and that was fun.
 But it didn’t excite me.
-But FLOWERS do!
+But FLOWERS did!
+And still do!

 I couldn’t do any of this without my husband Zach.
 He has been the brawn here doing most of the heavy lifting and digging!
 I hope you enjoy the flowers as much as I do!